A complete guide to 1RM testing & strength estimation

 1RM testing is not something to be approached in a haphazard or casual way.
 There are inherent risks with pushing your body beyond its physical limits.

 These risks can also be mitigated.
-Checking your ego at the door, attentive coaching, safe equipment, thorough warmup, and excellent spotters reduce the risks of a testing day injury significantly.
+Checking your ego at the door, attentive coaching, safe equipment, thorough and progressive warmup sets, and excellent spotters reduce the risks of a testing day injury significantly.

 Depending on who you ask, the 1RM testing process can range from not at all risky to catastrophically dangerous.
 But regardless of where you sit on this, there are still a number of other negative factors at play when testing 1RM.